GAZ-AAA (4M)

-The 4M quad 7.62mm Maxim anti-aircraft truck was a Self-propelled anti-aircraft weapon developed by the Soviet Union in 1938, based on the GAZ-AAA truck platform.
+The GAZ-AAA (4M) was a self-propelled anti-aircraft truck developed by the Soviet Union in 1938, based on the GAZ-AAA truck platform.

 History

 In 1928, Fedor Tokarev developed a quad mount for the 7.62×54mmR PM M1910 machine gun for use as a light anti-aircraft weapon, which was adopted in 1938 as the 7.62mm M.1931 4M ZPU.
 The 4M ZPU was mounted on a GAZ-AAA truck to create a mobile AA weapon.
+While effective against low-flying targets due to the high rate of fire, this setup was only used as a stop-gap measure until more dedicated anti-aircraft weapons could be developed and fielded.